-- Scope 1 direct GHG emissions that occur from sources that are owned or controlled by the entity (for example, GHG emissions from combustion in the entity's furnaces at its factories). - Scope 2 indirect GHG emissions that occur from the generation of purchased electricity, heat or steam that an entity uses (that is, GHG emissions emitted at the facility where the electricity is generated).
-IFRS S2 only requires the disclosure of the location-based Scope 2 GHG emissions and, if applicable, information about contractual instruments the entity has entered into necessary for users to understand the Scope 2 GHG emissions. - Scope 3 any other indirect GHG emissions outside Scope 2 that occur upstream and downstream in the entity's value chain (for example, GHG emissions generated from an employee commuting to work).
+- Scope 1 direct GHG emissions that occur from sources that are owned or controlled by the entity (for example, GHG emissions from combustion in the entity's furnaces at its factories). - Scope 2 indirect GHG emissions that occur from the generation of purchased electricity, heat or steam that an entity uses (that is, GHG emissions emitted at the facility where the electricity is generated). - Scope 3 any other indirect GHG emissions outside Scope 2 that occur upstream and downstream in the entity's value chain (for example, GHG emissions generated from an employee commuting to work).